Jackie Smith: St. Louis Cardinals

-His best season came in 1967, when in 14 games he registered 56 receptions for 1,295 (third on the league), 21.5 yard-average per reception and 9 touchdowns.
+His best season came in 1967, when in 14 games he registered 56 receptions for 1,205 (third on the league), 21.5 yard-average per reception and nine touchdowns.
+His 1,205 yards was nearly a thousand yards more than the overall average for tight ends in the league that year.
+He was named first-team All-Pro by United Press International (UPI) and second-team All-Pro by the Newspaper Enterprise Association (NEA).

+Smith played in five straight Pro Bowls and posted more than 40 receptions in seven seasons.
+In 1966, the NEA named him second-team All-Pro, and he was named first-team All-Conference by The Sporting News.
+In 1968, he was named second-team All-Pro by the NEA and UPI; and first-team All-Conference by The Sporting News.
+In 1969, the NEA named him second-team All-Pro among all NFL and American Football League tight ends.
+In 1970, the NEA named him second-team All-Conference.
 Smith proved his durability by playing in 121 straight games, until suffering torn ligaments in the ninth game of the 1971 season.

+Smith had two great tight end close contemporaries, fellow Hall of Famers John Mackey (1963-72) and Mike Ditka (1961-72), who were voted first-team All-Pro by the Associated Press (AP) during the first half of Smith's career.
+The three have been identified as players who took tight ends from only being another blocker, to being excellent receivers as well as strong blockers; with Mackey and Smith introducing the element of breakaway speed as well.

 In 1974 and 1975, he was a part of the NFC East divisional champions.
-In 1975, although he played in only 9 games, he contributed to the Cardinals setting an NFL record by allowing only 8 sacks in 14 games.
+In 1975, although he played in only nine games, he contributed to the Cardinals setting an NFL record by allowing only 8 sacks in 14 games.

 Injuries that included a problem with the arch in one foot and a spinal condition (his arms would go numb after being tackled) affected him in his last two years.
 In 1976, he was passed on the depth chart by J. V. Cain and was relegated to a backup role.
 On December 4, 1977, he announced his retirement after playing 15 seasons and 198 games.
 In August 1978, it was reported in the media that the Cardinals contacted Smith to return, but no contract was offered.

-Smith played in five straight Pro Bowls and posted more than 40 receptions in seven seasons.
 He is tied for the most seasons played in a Cardinals uniform with 15 and had a string of 45 straight games with at least one reception.
 Despite his individual accomplishments, the franchise's success proved fleeting, as the Cardinals only made the playoffs twice in Smith's 15 seasons with them, and were eliminated both times in their first round, with Smith catching only one pass in each game.